prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% endhighlight %}
 _Note - iframe-based syncing is disabled by default.
 Image-based syncing is enabled by default; it can be disabled by excluding all/certain bidders via the `filterSettings` object._

-Only certain adapters are allowed to sync -- either images or iframes:
+Only certain bidders are allowed to sync and only certain types of sync pixels:

 {% highlight js %}
 pbjs.setConfig({